HershNagpal/webcheckers/docs/DesignDoc.md

 * Team name: Banana
 * Team members
   * Hersh Nagpal
+  * Michael Kha
-  * MEMBER2
+  * Luis Gutierrez
-  * MEMBER3
+  * Matthew Bollinger
-  * MEMBER4
+  * Christopher Daukshus

 ## Executive Summary

-This is a summary of the project.
+WebCheckers is a web-based version of the game of checkers built using the Spark web framework and the FreeMarker template engine that is run on Java8.

 ### Purpose
 > _Provide a very brief statement about the project and the most